dataledgerlabs/TxGuard/README.md

 # <span style="color:#198110">VII.
 Architecture</span>

-The data pipeline architecture for **TxGuard** is designed with modularity, fault tolerance, and scalability in mind—leveraging AWS services within a European Virtual Private Cloud (VPC) framework.
+The data pipeline architecture for **TxGuard** is designed with modularity, fault tolerance, and scalability in mind, leveraging AWS services within a European Virtual Private Cloud (VPC) framework.
 It separates responsibilities across collection, curation, analytics, and storage to ensure efficient and secure data handling.

 > Disclaimer: This architecture is subject to iterative refinement during development to better align with TxGuard’s design goals and stakeholder feedback, ensuring optimal performance, compliance, and usability for financial entities.